How to answer UX design interview questions

 - Would you suggest this product to others?

 I would remind you that there are no CliffsNotes to UX design interview questions.
-The above blog on UX design interview questions represent some of the most popular ones that I had come across, so I chose to share it with my readers.
-When it comes to UX design interview questions, preparation is paramount: researching the organisation, its goals, know the job role and its needs so you can answer them flawlessly and come out on top like the winner you are.
+The above blog on UX design interview questions represents some of the most popular ones that I had come across, so I chose to share them with my readers.
+When it comes to UX design interview questions, preparation is paramount: researching the organization, and its goals, knowing the job role and its needs so you can answer them flawlessly and come out on top like the winner you are.